cslucano/CalendarBundle/README.md

 # SgCalendarBundle

 This Bundle integrates the jQuery FullCalendar plugin into your Symfony2 application.
+Compatible with Doctrine ORM.

 **Status:** not yet ready, hard-development.